Ftywan/golang-backend-example/ReadMe.md

 [![CI](https://github.com/Ftywan/golang-backend-example/actions/workflows/go.yml/badge.svg)](https://github.com/Ftywan/golang-backend-example/actions/workflows/go.yml)
 # Golang Backend Example
-The base project is a simeple Rest API collection using Golang.
-It can serve as an extendable backend template, with connection to postgresql and redis as the caching layer.
+The base project is a simple Rest API collection using Golang.
+It can serve as an extendable backend template, with connections to PostgreSQL and Redis as the caching layer.

-In addition to the project, a CI pipeline is configured using Github action.
+In addition to the project, a CI pipeline is configured using Github Actions.
 Here is the sequence of operations the pipeline performs:

-- provision a ubuntu enviroment to execute the pipeline
+- Provision a Ubuntu environment to execute the pipeline.
-- download and install the specified go language pack and required packages
+- Download and install the specified Go language pack and required packages.
-- run testing cases defined in the repo
+- Run testing cases defined in the repository.
-- authenticate and set up google cloud connection
+- Authenticate and set up Google Cloud connection.
-- configure docker and gcp artifacotry
+- Configure Docker and GCP Artifact Registry.
-- compile the service and build a docker image
+- Compile the service and build a Docker image.
-- upload the newly built image to the cloud artifactory for further deployment.
+- Upload the newly built image to the cloud Artifact Registry for further deployment.

-The pipeline will be triggered anytime when there is a new commit submitted or a PR is made to the main branch.
+The pipeline will be triggered anytime there is a new commit submitted or a PR is made to the main branch.
 It can also be triggered manually if needed.
-At the end of the pipeline, a docker image containing the latest executable file is uploaded to the artifactory.
-For deployment, ope engineer can choose the corresponding version to deploy new features, or to rollback to a previous stable version.
+At the end of the pipeline, a Docker image containing the latest executable file is uploaded to the Artifact Registry.
+For deployment, an engineer can choose the corresponding version to deploy new features or to rollback to a previous stable version.

-> Why the deployment process is not included
-To run as expected, the backend service also needs other running database/caching services.
-A cloud deployment of postgreSQL to gcp was atttempted, and the connection to which requires inevitable certificates setup.
-Given the complexity of setting up a secret management system to a production environment, the backend sample is only packaged and uploaded to artifactory.
-No further deployments are followed up due to the complexity to set up a databsae connection/secret management.
-Even the docker image is instantiated into a container, the process will still crash and stop the container.
+Why the deployment process is not included: To run as expected, the backend service also needs other running database/caching services.
+A cloud deployment of PostgreSQL to GCP was attempted, and the connection to which requires inevitable certificate setup.
+Given the complexity of setting up a secret management system in a production environment, the backend sample is only packaged and uploaded to the Artifact Registry.
+No further deployments are followed up due to the complexity of setting up a database connection/secret management.
+Even if the Docker image is instantiated into a container, the process will still crash and stop the container.

-The following sections are from the original readme contents with set-up guide:
+The following sections are from the original readme contents with the setup guide:
 ## Requirement
 ### Docker Environment
 - Docker